opipoy/neorg-colors/README.md

-# 🎨 neorg colors
+# 🎨 Neorg Colors

-### 📝 **NOTE** this is an expiramental branch some changes may preduce bugs
+### 📝 **NOTE** this is an experimental branch, some changes may produce bugs
-this is a module for neorg that allows for changing the text color
+This is a module for neorg that allows you to change the text color

 ## 💾 Installation
 ### Requirements
-only a working Neorg installation
+Only a working Neorg installation
-### adding the plugin to your setup
+### Adding the plugin to your setup
 <details>
     <summary>lazy.nvim</summary>